-Government Procurement Contracts are governed by the Federal Acquisition
+Government Procurement Contracts - You and the Federal Acquisition Regulation

 The Federal Practice Group is ready to assist you in

-Contract compliance management.
-FAR places numerous requirements on each business that contracts with
+- Contract compliance management.
+FAR places numerous requirements on each business that contracts with the Government.

-Inspection and Testing.
-Often, the Government requirements for testing and inspection are expensive
+- Inspection and Testing.
+Often, the Government requirements for testing and inspection are expensive and cause delays.

-Claims.
-Sometimes you may have to file a claim with the contracting officer to
+- Claims.
+Sometimes you may have to file a claim with the contracting officer to assert your rights.